abroniewski/MobilityDB-workshop-dashboards/README.md

 Documentation
 -------------

 You can generate the workshop documentation from the sources.
+Go to `doc` folder and:
 *  In HTML format

         xsltproc --stringparam html.stylesheet "docbook.css" --xinclude -o index.html /usr/share/xml/docbook/stylesheet/docbook-xsl/html/chunk.xsl mobilitydb-workshop.xml